A Survey on Large Language Models for Recommendation: Findings

 \textbf{User/Item Representation.} In practice, recommendation systems typically utilize a large number of discrete and continuous features to represent users and items.
 However, most existing LLM-based work only uses the name to represent items, and a list of item names to represent users, which is insufficient for modeling users and items accurately.
 Additionally, it is critical to translate a user's heterogeneous behavior sequence (such as clicks, adding to cart, and purchases in the e-commerce domain) into natural language for preference modeling.
 ID-like features have been proven effective in traditional recommendation models, but incorporating them into prompts to improve personalized recommendation performance is also challenging.

 \textbf{Limited Context Length.} The context length limitation of LLMs will constrain the length of users' behavioral sequences and the number of candidate items, resulting in suboptimal performance~\cite{DBLP:journals/corr/abs-2305-07001}.
 Existing work has proposed some techniques to alleviate this problem, such as selecting representative items from user behavior sequence~\cite{DBLP:journals/corr/abs-2304-03153} and sliding window strategy for candidate list~\cite{DBLP:journals/corr/abs-2304-09542}.
+Recently, there have been efforts to extend the context length limitations of LLMs.
+For example, the LongLLaMA model~\cite{tworkowski2023focused} is a large language model capable of handling long contexts of 256k tokens or even more, which is fine-tuned using the Focused Transformer (FoT) method.
+However, the effectiveness of these methods in application to recommendation scenarios still merits further validation and study.